mc-will/BYU_Locating-Bacterial_Flagellar_Motors_2025/README.md

 LOMBA is the french acronym for 'Locating Bacterial Flagellar Motors'.

 This is the repo for the group project of Le Wagon Data Science batch #1992.
-You can see the demo day presentation (in french) here.
-(TODO: mettre le lien de la vidéo)
+We will soon put the link to see the demo day presentation (in french) here.

 ## Description
 We used the data for the [BYU - Locating Bacterial Flagellar Motors 2025](https://www.kaggle.com/competitions/byu-locating-bacterial-flagellar-motors-2025).
 Here is the description of the challenge :